-However, if you frequently are feeling moisture on the mask or if you sneeze inside the mask, replacing it with another disposable mask is best practice.
+However, if you frequently are feeling moisture on the inside of the mask or if you sneeze while wearing it, replacing it with a new disposable mask is best practice, Martinello advises.

 What is the difference between disposable and medical masks?

-Below, we rounded up a few disposable masks that you can purchase in bulk.
-Although we haven't had the chance to try them, they meet criteria described by the experts above, such as number of layers and adjustable fit.
+Below, we rounded up disposable mask options.
+Although we haven't had the chance to try all of them, each of the masks included meets the criteria described by the experts above, such as multiple layers and an adjustable fit.

 This celeb-loved brand makes disposable face masks in a variety of colors and designs.
-Each 3-ply evolvetogether mask (matte black versions are 4-ply) features three layers of filtration and offers a bacteria filtration efficiency (BFE) that is greater than 98% and a particle filtration efficiency greater than 95%.
+Each 3-ply Evolvetogether mask (matte black versions are 4-ply) features three layers of filtration and offers a bacteria filtration efficiency (BFE) that is greater than 98% and a particle filtration efficiency greater than 95%, according to the brand.
 They are also available in kid sizes.

 Maskc's masks come in packs of 10 in a resealable bag for easy storage and access.
-The 3-ply masks feature a moisture-proof inner layer, a meltblown center and a non-woven exterior layer.
-They offer a bacterial filtration efficiency greater than 95% and also boast an adjustable nose wire.
+The 3-ply masks feature a moisture-proof inner layer, a melt-blown center and a non-woven exterior layer.
+They offer a bacterial filtration efficiency greater than 95%, according to the brand, and also have an adjustable nose wire.

 These masks from Demetech are an ASTM Level 3 and feature three layers, including a filter layer that "provides at least 98% filtration against airborne particles and bacteria," according to the brand.
 You can purchase a minimum of 50 masks or as many as 25,000 from the brand.